hjzxd007-aaron/Li-Na-selectivity-model-using-LFP-electrode/README.md

 ## Requirements

 - MATLAB
-- Optimization Toolbox, used by `fsolve`
+- Optimization Toolbox, used by `lsqnonlin` in the Thermodynamic analysis module
 - Curve Fitting Toolbox, used by `fit` in the Frumkin fitting module
 - Symbolic Math Toolbox, used by `syms` and `vpasolve` during initialization of the flow-through model

+The Flow-by simulation uses standard MATLAB functions and does not require an additional toolbox beyond MATLAB.

 Some scripts export simulation results to Excel-compatible `.xlsx` files.